davidguerreiro/evscalculator/records/post-trainings-id-records.md

 ---

 - Receives a training ID and the data for a new record.
-- Returns a single object with a status code of `201`.
+- Returns a single object with a status code of `201` and `Location` header for the new item.
 - It provides the data of the created record.

 ## Parameters